OratorMurambiwa/ClearVote/README.md

 # ClearVote

-Carnegie Young Leaders Fellowship 2026–2027 project to help identify political misinformation, AI-generated content and deepfakes while promoting informed digital engagement
+Carnegie Young Leaders Fellowship 2026–2027 project to help identify political misinformation, AI-generated content, and deepfakes while promoting informed digital engagement.

 ## Contributing

+### Finding Your Tasks

+1. Open the **ClearVote** repository.
+2. Go to **Projects → ClearVote Development → Board**.
+3. Find the Issue assigned to you.
+4. Read the Issue description and deliverables before starting.

 ### Workflow

-For every assigned issue:
+For every assigned Issue:

-1. Move the issue from **To Do** to **In Progress** when you begin working.
+1. Move the Issue from **To Do** to **In Progress** when you begin.
-2. Create a new branch from `main`.
+2. Open the Issue and go to the **Development** section.
-3. Follow the branch naming format:
+3. Select **Create a branch** so the branch is linked to the Issue.
+4. Create the branch from `main` using:

    `firstname-type-task`

    Example:

    `orator-research-apis`

-4. Complete and test your work.
+5. Complete and test your work on that branch.
+6. Commit your changes with clear commit messages.
-5. Open a Pull Request and link the issue using `Closes #issue-number`.
+7. Open a Pull Request into `main`.
+8. In the PR description, add:

+   `Closes #issue-number`

-6. Move the issue to **Review** when the Pull Request is ready.
+9. Move the Issue to **Review**.
-7. Request at least one reviewer.
+10. Request at least one teammate as a reviewer.
-8. Address all requested changes.
+11. Address any requested changes.
-9. Merge only after approval.
-Once merged, the issue should move to **Done**.
+12. Merge only after approval.
+Once merged, the Issue should move to **Done**.

 ## Coding Standards

-Use these conventions across the project, regardless of language:
+Use these conventions across the project:

-* Classes: `PascalCase`
+- Classes: `PascalCase`
-* Functions and variables: `snake_case`
+- Functions and variables: `snake_case`
-* Constants: `UPPER_CASE`
+- Constants: `UPPER_CASE`
-* One main class per file.
+- One main class per file
-* Class name should match the file name.
+- Class name should match the file name
-* Keep files around **100–150 lines when practical**.
+- Keep files around **100–150 lines when practical**
-* Add clear docstrings/documentation to functions and classes.
+- Add clear docstrings/documentation to functions and classes

+## Important

+- Do not work directly on `main`.
+- Create a branch for each Issue.
+- Keep your Issue status updated on the Project board.